-Before we will be seriously involved with this whole stuff I would like to start from basic ways of .kml content manipulation, as we can get through simple interactive map builders.
+Before we will be seriously involved with this whole stuff I would like to start with basic ways of .kml content manipulation, as we can get through simple interactive map builders.

 1. INTERACTIVE MAP BUILDER EDITORS

 Google MyMaps content editor is really poor.
 This platform neither supports links (at least directly, which was explained previously here) nor any styles.
-All, what you can input there is only a plain text.
+All, that you can input there is only plain text.

-By clicking an advanced editing option you are being redirected to another, bigger toolbox, where you can customize your content.
+By clicking on the advanced editing option you are redirected to another, bigger toolbox, where you can customize your content.

 This interface includes a few major things to manipulate your text.
 You can: make it bold, italic, bigger and coloured.
 On top of that, you can align the text or make some paragraphs.
 Looks amazing.
 Let’s go through some samples then.

-In the meantime I must mention, that next to the visual toolbox, the Scribble Maps allows you to make editions directly in HTML code.
-Unfortunately, the platform doesn’t support much HTML, as only the commands possible to use in visual mode, at least in the free version.
-Nevertheless it’s enough for some basic styling.
+In the meantime I must mention, that next to the visual toolbox, Scribble Maps allows you to make editions directly in HTML code.
+Unfortunately, the platform doesn’t support much HTML, as only the commands are possible to use in visual mode, at least in the free version.
+Nevertheless, it’s enough for some basic styling.

-At the finish we can get pretty nice styled .kml file description as per below:
+At the finish we can get a pretty nice styled .kml file description as per below:

 All things above are basic and they will work, however, if you still want something more to do with your placemark description, then you must jump to serious editions.

-Being honest I mean at least XML-based editions, through a relevant software such a Notepad++.
+To be honest I mean at least XML-based editions, through relevant software such as Notepad++.

-I will illustrate it on a single examples.
+I will illustrate it with a few examples.

 In example 1 we want to add up some table, where we place some basic information about the population of the town (Pic.
 10, 11), adding up some very basic stylization too.

-To be fair, the stylization is an inherent element of HTML code not only in webmastering but also in simple .kml file edition.
+To be fair, stylization is an inherent element of HTML code not only in web mastering but also in simple .kml file editions.
 In the picture above all stuff except the table underneath has been prepared in Scribble Maps.
 The main feature of HTML as coming from this interactive map builder is unfortunately very packed.
 It makes the code reading more difficult.
-Unlike to Scribble Maps I will show a clear and easily readable code.
+Unlike Scribble Maps, I will show clear and easily readable code.

 Let’s create a .kml file with weather data for New York.
 What we need is basic data, which we can get from Wikipedia (Pic.
 12).
-Next, we must copy it into Excel or Google Sheets and save it in .csv file.
-Make sure, that cells where you input the data are formatted properly.
+Next, we must copy it into Excel or Google Sheets and save it in a .csv file.
+Make sure, that the cells where you input the data are formatted properly.
 Otherwise, you can get some sad surprises somewhere.
 (Pic.
 13).
-I intentionally come round this issue, because it comes outside of this article purpose.
-Further process will be conversion from .csv to .html extension, possibly to do via ConverttoCsv tool (Pic.
+I intentionally come around this issue, because it comes outside of this article’s purpose.
+The further process will be the conversion from .csv to .html extension, possibly to do via ConverttoCsv tool (Pic.
 14).
 Afterwards, we should get a .html version of our data (crude table with weather datasets)(Pic.
 15).

-After some simple styling, we can enjoy our informative .kml file in Google Earth (Pic.
+After some simple styling, we can enjoy our informative .kml file on Google Earth (Pic.
 18).

 In the HTML code, we have really wide possibilities to fill up our .kml content.
-We can input images (also with description), tables, create buttons or even embed some external websites.
+We can input images (also with descriptions), and tables, create buttons or even embed some external websites.

-If you want to see a result of my work, see this short video below:
+If you want to see the result of my work, see this short video below: